 - Self-confidence: Perhaps your colleagues are better-informed and better skilled than you.
 So what?
 You can be your own Champion.
 Have confidence in yourself and your abilities.
 Never criticise yourself.
 Be your own best friend.

 - Positive attitude: Always look for a silver lining.
 No matter how dark things may seem, look on the bright side.
-Positive thinking will provide you peace of mind, help you build resilience in the face of adversity and help you succeed in the long run.
+Positive thinking and learning how to always be happy will bring you peace of mind, help you build resilience in the face of adversity and help you succeed in the long run.

 - Self-awareness: Only you know what your strengths and weaknesses are.
 You can’t achieve your goals by staying in your comfort zone.
 Don’t underestimate or overestimate yourself.
 Take on new challenges and focus on your strengths.

 - Mindfulness: This is a very useful skill to help manage one’s emotions, and practising mindfulness meditation can help you learn better emotional self-regulation in your personal and professional life.

 As the American writer and futurist, Alvin Toffler wrote:

 The desire and willingness to learn new skills – also called life-long learning – is very important to expand your cognitive abilities and your skillset.

 You can read blogs or eBooks, watch videos, and do courses to learn new skills, keep yourself updated and keep challenging yourself.